-Over 30 years, She has worked in the creative and graphic design industries.
-Since 2016, her focused has been on her visual arts practice.
+Over 30 years, she has worked in the creative and graphic design industries.
+Since 2015, her focus has been on her visual arts practice.
 She is a member of Sevenoaks Visual Arts Forum (SVAF), exhibited at the Kaleidoscope Gallery in Sevenoaks, No Format Gallery in Deptford as well as other events.

 As a member of Jessops Farm Studios and gallery, Kent, an artist led space, she involved with supporting artists and encourage art in the community, by organising shows, workshops, meetings and crits.

 Recently, she has worked with Southeast Communities Rail Partnership at Penshurst Station.
 The station shelter was turned in to public art gallery space.
 As well as an exhibiting artist, I project managed the planning and production process.

 Presently, Sally is on the steering committee for Art in June 2021 Open Studios, as well as managing AIJ social media.
 She is also helping members with; how to prepare for open studios, networking and use social media during Covid restrictions.

 Her digital knowledge has enabled me to support (SVAF) by setting up an online exhibition ‘More Than’ (in the absence of physical exhibitions), as well as preparing the graphics for artists to use.